How Green Was My Valley

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping How Green Was My Valley against these established plot points, we can identify how John Ford utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish How Green Was My Valley within the drama genre.

 John Ford's Structural Approach